sanandak/d3-su-picker/README.md

     /path/to/nwjs /path/to/d3-su-picker

-  Cmd-O to open an SU file
+  Buttons to open an SU file and to save picks.
-  Cmd-S to save picks

 The viewer displays the first _ensemble_ (by default, the first `ffid` - field file id).